-I’ve been a fan of Gary Chapman’s teachings about the 5 love languages ever since I first read his book early in our marriage.
-His ideas about the way we receive and show love have helped my husband and I to better communicate and love each other.
+I’ve been a fan of Gary Chapman’s teachings about the 5 love languages ever since I first read his book.
+His ideas about the way we receive and show love have helped me better understand myself and how I relate to others.
 I’ve often wondered what my daughter’s love languages are as well, so I jumped at the chance to test out a new program, Discovering the 5 Love Languages At School (Grades 1-6).

 Developed by Gary Chapman and D. M. Freed, this program is designed to be help teachers and students establish both human and academic connections.
 Freed talks about how connection between students and teachers is important to their academic success.
 This program can also help students, teachers and families understand what motivates them, because what motivates us is what makes us feel loved.